JOHN MENADUE. The scourge of lobbyists is likely to continue if there is a change of government.A Repost from June 22 2018Sep 20, 2018

-It looks if the scourge of lobbyists will continue in Canberra if Bill Shorten wins the next election.
+Lobbyists are back in the news but it looks as if the scourge of lobbyists will continue in Canberra if Bill Shorten wins the next election.
 There is no sign that the ALP, like the Coalition is prepared to curb the way lobbyists are corrupting public policy in Australia..
 The media reports that lobby firms are taking on ‘labor staffers’ so that they can influence a future Labor Government.

 The Australian Financial Review of June 4, 2018, said that “Months out from the next federal election, big business and government relations firms are adding former Labor staffers to their ranks. … Among recent moves from parliament house to the private sector are Hannah Frank, a former adviser to Labor frontbencher Anthony Albanese, who is now manager of public policy and government relations at Google Australia. … Richard Brooks, a former staffer to South Australian Labor MP Nick Champion, joined Canberra’s Capital Hill Advisory in April.’